 As part of its role, the Board is responsible for leading, demonstrating and monitoring the instilling of the Group's values, Code of Conduct and desired culture in the achievement of its purpose.

-The Chair is responsible for providing leadership to the Board.
-The Chair's other responsibilities are documented in the Board Charter.
+The Chair is primarily responsible for providing leadership to the Board.
+Their other responsibilities are documented in the Board Charter.